Home » Water Filtration » RO Filtration » WHAT IS REVERSE OSMOSIS & HOW DOES IT WORK?

 Components of a Reverse Osmosis System

-So instead, water is filtered through and held in a tank until the tank is nearly complete and activates the automatic shut-off valve.
 Whenever water is removed from the tank, the valve will open again and allow filtered water to fill the tank.

-Finally, quick connect fittings are used to connect the tubing and components.
+Finally, quick-connect fittings are used to connect the tubing and components.

 • APEC Water